Cycle-tree guided attack of random K-core: Spin glass model and efficient message-passing algorithm: Cycle-tree guided attack

 We implement the {\tt CTGA} algorithm in the following simple way.
-At each decimation step we first run the BP iteration (\ref{eq:BP}) on the remaining $K$-core for a small number of repeats and estimate the empty probability for each of its vertices $i$ using (\ref{eq:q0}), then we delete the vertex (say $j$) with the maximum value of $q_j^0$ from the $K$-core and add it to the attack set $\Gamma$.
-The final relative size $\rho$ (with respect to $N$) of the attack set $\Gamma$ is reached when the $K$-core completely disappears.
+At each decimation step we first run the BP iteration (\ref{eq:BP}) on the remaining $K$-core for a small number of repeats and estimate the empty probability for each of its vertices $i$ using (\ref{eq:q0}), then we delete the vertex (say $j$) with the maximum value of $q_j^0$ from the $K$-core and add it to the attack set $\Gamma$, simplifying the graph after each vertex deletion.
+When the $K$-core completely disappears, the final relative size $\rho$ (with respect to $N$) of the attack set $\Gamma$ is then reached.
 When $K \! = \!
-2$, {\tt CTGA} is essentially the same as the algorithms developed in Refs.~\cite{Zhou-2013,Li-etal-2021} for tackling the minimum feedback vertex set problem.
+2$, {\tt CTGA} is the same as the algorithms developed in \cite{Zhou-2013,Li-etal-2021} for tackling the minimum feedback vertex set problem.